Himanshu-0502/ConnectX/README.md

-# ConnectX
+# Connect Four

-This project is a web-based implementation of the ConnectX game.
-It allows users to play ConnectX against an AI agent.
+This project is a web-based implementation of the Connect Four Game.
+It allows players to play Connect Four against an AI agent.

 ## Demo